Long runs are an integral part of almost every runner’s training plan, regardless of whether they are preparing for a 5K or a marathon.

 1. Long slow distance run (LSD)

-A typical type of long run which consists of continuous steady running at a lower intensity.
+A typical type of long run consists of continuous steady running at a lower intensity.
 It is done at a conversational pace.

 Goal: building your base, developing aerobic endurance, cardiovascular system, and fat metabolism

 Example 111 miles of running at a controlled, conversational pace